The Keys To Great Customer Service, Part 2: The Difference Between Good & Bad Customer Service

 A J. Crew customer wanted to use a one-time coupon online but accidentally canceled the order.
 He emailed J. Crew, and they responded, saying they would hold the order, but he would just have to call to confirm it.
 When the customer called, the item he wanted was sold out.

 So, what did J. Crew do?
-They stayed on the line with him and helped him pick out items that were very similar to his original purchases, and they even let him use his original coupon.
+They stayed on the line with him to help him pick out items that were very similar to his original purchases, and they still honored the original coupon.

 Zola.com is an example of a wedding registry company that goes the extra yard for their customers and provides exceptional customer service.
 Not only do they provide this support for the bride and the groom, but also for their guests who are buying them presents.
 With their motto “Anything for Love,” their customer service agents work with customers to help support any issue they are having.
 A guest was having a hard time finding and picking out a gift for a bride and groom, so the Zola customer service agent worked with the guest for over an hour until they felt the perfect gift had been picked out.

-All in all, ensuring that you’re giving your customers fantastic service has major benefits for your organization, including loyalty and new customers.
+All in all, ensuring that you’re giving your customers fantastic service has major benefits for your organization, including customer retention, increased customer loyalty, and gaining new customers.
 But how do you get there?
-Check back next week for part three.
+Read Part 3 in the Keys to Great Customer Service.

 Would you give your own organization a five-star rating for customer service?